-Based on the only available statistical data, Census 2006, the people of the DTES have the lowest median income (\$13,691 per annum) in the city - for the rest of the city the median income is \$47,299 per annum.
+Based on the only available statistical data, Census 2006, the people of the DTES have the lowest median income (\$13,691 per annum) in the city - for the rest of the city the median income is \$47,299 per annum (see Figure 3.5).
 This is a reflection of the large proportion of DTES residents on Income Assistance, pensions and other forms of assistance.
-Poverty presents a significant challenge to the community's health, social wellbeing and resilience as a whole.
+Poverty presents a significant challenge to the community's health, social well-being and resilience as a whole.